DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

     possible to mirror, flip, pan or rotate the image from the
     browser: select "Advanced settings" and then "Orientation" or "Mirror and Flip".

+### Grade and Feedback

+After the examination the examiners will convene in a breakout room to discuss the grade while you will be waiting in the main Zoom room.
+They will then get back to you to give you the grade and feedback on your performance.
+Afterwards you will be asked to leave the room.

+### Before the Exam

+* Make sure you have read this document

+* Have ready paper, pen and a glass of water

+* Have ready both your two projects, either physically or in your computer.
+Be ready to share the screen on those.

+### During the Exam

+* Remember that you can ask the examiners to repeat, re-phrase or change a question.

+* The examiners will support you to do your best.